sophiechaudonneret/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/03-real-time-object-detection/01_project-report-real-time-object-detection.md

 The main mathematical difficulty that the reader can encounter is the Kalman Filter.
 Kalman filter is used in this project in the Tracking step.
-The main idea of the Kalman filter is that, given a model of evolution of our state, its noise model and the measurement and noise measrueement model of our system, we can firstly predict the next step state then, with our measurement corresponding to this new step, we can update to take into account both the dynamic model and the measurement.
+The main idea of the Kalman filter is that, given a model of evolution of our state, its noise model and the measurement and noise measurement model of our system, we can firstly predict the next step state then, with our measurement corresponding to this new step, we can update to take into account both the dynamic model and the measurement.
 A full lecture was given by Dr. Forbes on this subject [there](https://liampaull.ca/ift6757/assets/pres.pdf "Kalman Filter lecture").

 **MAYBE EXPLAIN HUNGARIAN ALGORITHM TOO ?**